Are you considering adopting a pup? If so, browse this list to learn about the top seven dog breeds that shed the most hair.

 You can also use a sample cloth or sticky tape to clean surfaces immediately.
 It works best for hard surfaces.

-You can use a lint roller if you wish to clean clothes from dog hair.
+You can use a lint roller to clean clothes from dog hair.
 For the house in general, we recommend two ways:

 - Vacuum your house regularly.